-- a. the weighted average of the aggregated overall marks for best 100 module credits at Level 5 and the best 20 module credits at Level 4; or, - b. the weighted average of the aggregated overall marks of allawarded credits at Level 5. - i.
-Foundation Degree with Distinction is awarded to students who have demonstrated a defined profile of at least 70%. - ii.
-Foundation Degree with Distinction is awarded to students who have demonstrated a defined profile of 60% and no more than 69%. - iii.
-Foundation Degree with Merit is awarded to students who have demonstrated a defined profile of 50% and no more than 59%. - iv.
-Students who have demonstrated a defined profile of no less than 40% and no more than 49% will be awarded a Foundation Degree at pass level. - A8.2 Credits imported by the Recognition of Prior Learning (RPL) are not used in calculating the award.
+- a. the weighted average of the aggregated overall marks for best 100 module credits at Level 5 and the best 20 module credits at Level 4; or, - b. the weighted average of the aggregated overall marks of all awarded credits at Level 5. - c.
+Foundation degrees will be awarded as follows: - i.
+Foundation Degree with Distinction is awarded to students who have demonstrated a defined profile of at least 70%. - Foundation Degree with Distinction is awarded to students who have demonstrated a defined profile of 60% and no more than 69%. - iii.
+Foundation Degree with Merit is awarded to students who have demonstrated a defined profile of 50% and no more than 59%. - Students who have demonstrated a defined profile of no less than 40% and no more than 49% will be awarded a Foundation Degree at pass level.

+A8.2 Credits imported by the Recognition of Prior Learning (RPL) are not Page 9 of 11 Academic Registry/Policies and Procedures/Academic Regs used in calculating the award.